THE DOMBEY 3D SEISMIC SURVEY, ONSHORE OTWAY BASIN, SOUTH AUSTRALIA

 For Beach, the safety of our people and the local environment are the highest priorities for our operations and projects.
 Beach also operates within a highly regulated industry and must meet stringent environmental and safety standards.

 In accordance with South Australian legislative requirements, before any activity can commence, a comprehensive environmental assessment process must be undertaken and approval of specific environmental objectives must be obtained.

 Watch this video for a detailed overview of the activity approvals process.
 Further information on the petroleum industry regulatory processes can be found by clicking on this link:

 This Environmental Impact Report (EIR) has been prepared by Beach Energy under the Petroleum and Geothermal Energy Act 2000 to cover Beach’s ongoing geophysical operations in the onshore Otway Basin in the South East of South Australia.
 This EIR does not cover other petroleum activities such as drilling, well operations, fracture stimulation, production or processing operations.

-Copies of current and past EIR’s (and SEO’s) for various activities prepared by Beach Energy can be found by clicking on this Department for Energy and Mining hyperlink.
+Copies of current and past EIR’s (and SEO’s) for various activities prepared by Beach Energy can be found by clicking here.

 STATEMENT OF ENVIRONMENTAL OBJECTIVES